DawoodAhmad0909/Huashan-Hospital/README.md

     registration_date DATE
 );
 ```
-##Key Queries
+## Key Queries
-###1.
-What is the age distribution of our patients in 2025?
+### 1. What is the age distribution of our patients in 2025?
  ```sql
 SELECT        FLOOR(DATEDIFF('2025-12-31',date_of_birth)/365.25)AS Age, COUNT(*) AS Number_of_patients FROM patients WHERE date_of_birth IS NOT NULL
 GROUP BY Age
 ORDER BY Age;
 ```
-###2.
-Which insurance providers do most of our patients use?
+### 2. Which insurance providers do most of our patients use?
 ```sql
 SELECT insurance_provider, COUNT(patient_id)AS Number_of_patients FROM patients
 GROUP BY insurance_provider
 ORDER BY Number_of_patients DESC;
 ```
-3. How many patients registered each year leading up to 2025?
+### 3. How many patients registered each year leading up to 2025?
 ```sql
 SELECT YEAR(registration_date)AS YEAR, COUNT(*)AS Number_of_registrations FROM patients
 WHERE registration_date<'2025-01-01'
 GROUP BY YEAR;
 ```
-4. What is the gender distribution across different age groups?
+### 4. What is the gender distribution across different age groups?
 ```sql
 SELECT CONCAT(FLOOR(DATEDIFF('2025-12-31',date_of_birth)/10/365.25)*10,'s')  AS Age_group,gender, COUNT(*) FROM patients GROUP BY Age_group,gender
 ORDER BY Age_group,gender;
 ```
-5. How has patient registration grown month-over-month in 2025?
+### 5. How has patient registration grown month-over-month in 2025?
 ```sql
 SELECT MONTH(registration_date) AS MONTH, COUNT(*)AS Number_of_Registration FROM patients
 WHERE registration_date>'2024-12-31'
 GROUP BY MONTH;
 ```
-6. Which cities do most of our patients come from?
+### 6. Which cities do most of our patients come from?
 ```sql
 SELECT city, COUNT(*) AS Patients FROM patients
 GROUP BY city
 ORDER BY Patients DESC;
 ```
-7. What is the average age of patients by insurance provider?
+### 7. What is the average age of patients by insurance provider?
 ```sql
 SELECT insurance_provider, ROUND(AVG(DATEDIFF('2025-12-31',date_of_birth)/365.25),2) AS Average_age FROM patients
 GROUP BY insurance_provider;
 ```
-8. Which insurance providers have the highest percentage of elderly patients (65+)?
+### 8. Which insurance providers have the highest percentage of elderly patients (65+)?
 ```sql
 SELECT insurance_provider, COUNT(CASE WHEN FLOOR(DATEDIFF('2025-12-31',date_of_birth)/365.25)>=65 THEN 1 END)*100/COUNT(*) AS Elderly_percentage FROM patients
 GROUP BY  insurance_provider
 ORDER BY Elderly_percentage DESC
 LIMIT 2;
 ```
-9. What is the distribution of insurance providers by patient gender?
+### 9. What is the distribution of insurance providers by patient gender?
 ```sql
 SELECT insurance_provider,gender,COUNT(*)AS TOTAL_PATIENTS FROM patients
 GROUP BY insurance_provider,gender
 ORDER BY TOTAL_PATIENTS,gender;
 ```
-10. Which insurance providers have seen the most new registrations in 2025?
+### 10. Which insurance providers have seen the most new registrations in 2025?
 ```sql
 SELECT insurance_provider, COUNT(YEAR(registration_date)) AS Registrations FROM patients WHERE YEAR(registration_date)='2025'